 However, you can also finish your patio design with beds and boundaries built from wood, which can be cheaper and quicker to construct.

 How to design a patio for shelter

-Pergolas are good for adding height, structure and atmosphere to a patio space, and create a dappled shade rather than a full sun block.
-They are perfect for training scented climbers up, which will give your patio a sense of secluded serenity.
+Incorporate pergola ideas to add height, structure and atmosphere to a patio space and create a dappled shade rather than a full sun block.
+Pergolas are also perfect for weaving in patio lighting ideas, such as hanging string lights, or training scented climbers up, which will give your patio a sense of secluded serenity.

 Include water features into a patio design

-‘Water features are in high demand,’ says Oliver.
-‘Mainly as a focal point, but also because the sound of water or the calmness of a still mirror pool will transform a garden into a tranquil space.
+‘Water features are in high demand,’ says Bond, 'mainly as a focal point, but also because the sound of water or the calmness of a still mirror pool will transform a garden into a tranquil space.

 'Water features can be functional and versatile; they can provide habitats for wildlife or be used in innovative ways – I recently designed and installed a small contemporary water feature that doubles as an ice bucket for social gatherings.’